Monkey Businessmen: Plot

 The Stooges are inept electricians whose misadventures lead to their dismissal by their employer, Mr. Jordan, after inadvertently electrocuting themselves and their client, "Smilin'" Sam McGann and messing up the wiring.
 Prompted by Curly's suggestion for a respite, the trio embark on a retreat to Mallard's Rest Home, enticed by an advertisement promising relaxation.

 Their arrival at the rest home introduces them to Dr. Mallard, who prescribes a regimen of exercise paired with a peculiar diet of milk.
 Assigned to the care of two nurses, the Stooges are initially enamored until discovering the nurses' true identities as men.
 Amidst their training, a mishap involving weights renders the nurses unconscious, revealing to the Stooges Dr. Mallard's fraudulent intentions.

 Attempting to flee, the Stooges encounter obstacles, including Curly's injury and their subsequent capture by Dr. Mallard's henchmen.
 In a series of comedic escapades, the Stooges outmaneuver their captors, albeit with Moe and Larry briefly trapped in a steam room.
 Meanwhile, Curly's chance encounter with a wealthy individual, whose foot he fixes, results in a windfall of $1,000.

-Curly's proposal to use the money for further relaxation prompts Moe and Larry's disapproval, culminating in their characteristic response of physical retribution.
+Curly's proposal to use the money for further relaxation elsewhere prompts Moe and Larry's disapproval, culminating in their characteristic response of physical retribution.